 How is CAP treated?

 Treatment will depend on what type of germ is causing your CAP, and how bad your symptoms are.
-You may need antibiotics if your pneumonia is caused by bacteria.
+You may need antibiotics for at least 5 days if your pneumonia is caused by bacteria.
+Antiviral medicines may be given if you have viral pneumonia.
 You may need medicines that dilate your bronchial tubes.
 You may need oxygen if your blood oxygen level is lower than it should be.
 You may need to be admitted to the hospital if your pneumonia is severe.

 What can I do to manage CAP?